 * U.S., North Korea tensions weigh on dollar (Recasts, adds comment and official prices)

-LONDON, Aug 9 (Reuters) - Aluminium prices climbed to their highest in more than two years on Wednesday as expectations of capacity cuts in top producer China, where the government is waging a war on pollution, were reinforced by a lower dollar.
+LONDON, Aug 9 (Reuters) - Aluminum prices climbed to their highest in more than two years on Wednesday as expectations of capacity cuts in top producer China, where the government is waging a war on pollution, were reinforced by a lower dollar.

-Benchmark aluminium on the London Metal Exchange traded down 0.3 percent, on profit-taking, at $2,024 a tonne in official rings.
+Benchmark aluminum on the London Metal Exchange traded down 0.3 percent, on profit-taking, at $2,024 a tonne in official rings.
 Earlier it touched $2,043, its highest since November 2014, a gain of around 20 percent this year.

-"Aluminium's rise is related to capacity cuts and tighter environmental regulations.
+"Aluminum's rise is related to capacity cuts and tighter environmental regulations.
 Shandong province yesterday announced capacity cuts that were larger than expected," said Xiao Fu, head of commodity strategy at Bank of China International.